Developing Enquiry Skills for Level 3

 Developing Enquiry Skills weekend + Level 3 CBLC Retreat including manual for the weekend and the retreat which can be paid in five monthly instalments of £116.00.
 The Developing Enquiry Skills weekend if booked alone is £150.00.

 If you cancel the retreat less than eight weeks before the start date your retreat fee will not be refunded.
 However it may be possible to transfer to a subsequent retreat for an administrative fee of £100.00.

 Booking info: Please contact firstname.lastname@example.org for the booking link

 Developing Enquiry Skills for Level 3 CBLC retreat

-Times: The weekend begins at 7pm (evening meal at 6pm) on the Friday evening, between 8am and 8pm on Saturday and between 8am and 3.30pm on a Sunday.
-The retreat begins at 7pm (evening meal at 6pm) on Tuesday 21 April and ends after lunch on Sunday 26 April 2020.
+Times: The weekend begins at 7pm on Friday evening, between 8am and 8pm on Saturday and between 8am and 3.30pm on Sunday.
+The retreat begins at 7pm (evening meal at 6pm) on Friday 22nd April and ends after lunch on Wednesday 27th April 2022.

 For more information about this venue, please click here.

 One key focus of the weekend is ‘doing’ less and ‘being’ more in our enquiry practice.
 We will do this by exploring how to hold the space for a participant to explore their experience of a practice without imposing our interpretation on their experience.
 If a participant is able to come to their own understanding about their experience of a practice, the learning is deeper and the participant is more empowered.
 This requires us to let go of being the expert, listen deeply and teach through our embodied presence and way of being, rather than through intellectual concepts.